About Applying For Financial Assistance

-Families seeking financial assistance must submit two separate applications — a student application and a parent Statement of Financial Circumstances.
-We ask that you please review this page before beginning an application.
+Families seeking financial assistance must submit two separate applications — a student application for admissions and, if accepted, a parent Statement of Financial Circumstances.
+We ask that you please review the information on this page carefully.
 This will ensure that you don’t waste unnecessary time applying for aid.

 Just in case you missed it, Sustainable Summer operates on a tiered tuition model.
-If your family simply needs a little bit of extra help, our tuition assistance option (20% discounted tuition) is available to all families – no questions asked and “need-blind.”
+If your family simply needs a little bit of extra help, our tuition assistance option (typically about 20% discounted tuition) is available to all families – no questions asked.
 You don’t need to complete any additional scholarship application forms, provide tax returns, or do anything outside of our normal application process.
 To take advantage of this option, students should submit a completed application for admissions and then, if accepted, parents indicate the tuition assistance tier at enrollment.

 Financial Assistance Application Components